 Very few of them will successfully maintain full fitness and even fewer will come back fitter and stronger in January than they were when team training broke up in December.

-How we make sure our athletes maintain their fitness over summer
+How we ensure athletes maintain fitness over summer

-To keep everyone in great shape over the break all of our athletes are given a customised summer program covering all aspects of their physical preparation.
+To keep everyone in great shape over the break our athletes are given a customised summer program covering all aspects of their physical preparation.

 Aerobic and anaerobic fitness, speed, agility, strength and flexibility are covered with every day of the summer programmed based on each athlete’s individual goals whilst taking into account where they will be and what equipment they have access to.